Measure Twice, Cut Once

 The minimum necessary standard is pretty simple.
 It basically says when sending medical records, you need to determine who is getting the records, what they need the records for, and what they require to fulfill that need.
 Once you've done that, you know what and how much to pull.

-Imagine that the patient's medical records is a piece of wood.
+Imagine that the patient's medical records are a piece of wood.
 Not a twig or a mighty redwood in the forest, but a piece of lumber.
 I'm not talking a piece of pine either.
-I'm talking the expensive stuff like on of those exotic woods that certain guitar companies get in trouble for using, or the stuff on "Ax Men" where those logs have been submerged under water in swamps since the1800s.
+I'm talking about the expensive stuff like one of those exotic woods that certain guitar companies get in trouble for using, or the stuff on "Ax Men" where those logs have been submerged underwater in swamps since the1800s.

 - Stuart Mobley, Director of Quality + Compliance

 For any questions concerning compliance or HIPAA guidelines, you may contact Stuart at any time.